Forms of address in the United Kingdom: Heirs of Scottish peers

 Heirs-apparent and heirs-presumptive of Scottish peers use the titles "Master" and "Mistress"; these are substantive, not courtesy titles.
 If, however, the individual is the eldest son of a Duke, Marquess or Earl, then he uses the appropriate courtesy title, as noted above.

 Male descendants of peers

 Female descendants of peers

 If a daughter of a peer or courtesy peer marries another peer or courtesy peer, she takes her husband's rank.
 If she marries anyone else, she keeps her rank and title, using her husband's surname instead of her maiden name.

 Gentry and minor nobility

+Knights and Baronets are distinguished by the use of "Bt" (or, archaically, "Bart") after the latter's names (and by the use of the appropriate post-nominal letters if the former are members of an Order of Chivalry).
+Esquires are distinguished by the use of "Esq" except in the case of a Scottish laird, whose territorial designation implies the rank of esquire.

 Baronets

-Knights and Baronets are distinguished by the use of "Bt" (or, archaically, "Bart") after the latter's names (and by the use of the appropriate post-nominal letters if the former are members of an Order of Chivalry).